Utilizing an IBM compatible computer with multiple displays and a keyboard, you have continual position

 Commands are divided into four submenus: initialization, movement, rates and miscellaneous.

-Control electronics may be located up to 150 feet from the telescope for remote control from customer-furnished
+Control electronics may be located up to 150 feet from the telescope telescope allowing flexibility in positioning the observatory control room.

 Compatible with commercial autoguider systems

 Operates and displays in any epoch

 Hybrid digital/analog servo controllers with zero position error integrator

 19 in. wide rack-mount houses control system computer and electronics